TheBitcoinBackup/Self-Inheritance-Protocol/index.md

 - Only by combining Seeds with the Passphrase can funds be accessed
 - Recovery requires cooperation between guardians and heirs

+## Who This Protocol Is For

+This protocol is designed for Bitcoiners who:
+- Have a family and want to ensure generational wealth transfer
+- Prioritize secure inheritance of their bitcoin holdings
+- Need a solution that doesn't require heirs to be Bitcoin experts
+- Are willing to involve trusted family members as guardians
+- Value self-custody and want to avoid third-party services
+- Seek a robust, time-tested approach to inheritance

+The Self-Inheritance Protocol provides a structured way to ensure your bitcoin passes to your heirs while maintaining security through a network of trusted family members acting as guardians.

 ## Core Principles
 1. **Trustless Operation**: No reliance on third parties
 2. **Security First**: Air-gapped operations, multiple backups